manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 - Hour 11: **381** (session peak, 2.12x expected)
 - Hours 12–13: rapid collapse into standby

 This is a double-peak with a trough at hour 8.
 Two plausible interpretations: the system transitioned between two distinct operational environments (smooth surface phase 1, brief stop, different conditions in phase 2), or operational speed increased progressively in both phases with the stop marking a waypoint.
-Either way, **hours 5–7 and 9–11 are not the same kind of rough** — hour 7's peak is driven by a high single-second max (1.550 m/s²) while hour 11's peak is driven by sustained count (381 p95 bins) with a lower max (1.460 m/s²).
+Either way, **hours 5–7 and 9–11 are not the same kind of rough**, hour 7's peak is driven by a high single-second max (1.550 m/s²) while hour 11's peak is driven by sustained count (381 p95 bins) with a lower max (1.460 m/s²).
 Discrete hard impacts vs. consistent high-vibration grinding.
 Different surface dynamics, different implications for system wear.

-The 3g isolated impact at 3.43h occurs during the **quiet baseline phase (hours 0–4)** — reinforcing that transient discrete events and sustained vibration intensity are independent signals that must be tracked separately.
+The 3g isolated impact at 3.43h occurs during the **quiet baseline phase (hours 0–4)**, reinforcing that transient discrete events and sustained vibration intensity are independent signals that must be tracked separately.

 ---

 ## 12. The Dominant Spectral Peak May Be Interpretable as an Operational Speed

 The spectrogram analysis over a 30-minute clip (4.59–5.09h, within the 7.19h continuous active phase) returns 5 peaks, all operationally speed-dependent (drift std > 1.0 Hz).
-The strongest: **52.35 Hz at −22.49 dB with prominence 10.41 dB** — nearly 3 dB above the next strongest peak and >8 dB above the weakest.
+The strongest: **52.35 Hz at −22.49 dB with prominence 10.41 dB**, nearly 3 dB above the next strongest peak and >8 dB above the weakest.
 This peak dominates the system's vibrational signature.

-More interesting is the **8.20 Hz peak** (−28.78 dB, prominence 7.82, drift std 1.04 Hz — the lowest drift in the table, nearly at the stable/drifting boundary).
+More interesting is the **8.20 Hz peak** (−28.78 dB, prominence 7.82, drift std 1.04 Hz, the lowest drift in the table, nearly at the stable/drifting boundary).
 If this is a rotating-component frequency (such as a wheel or drive shaft), back-calculating operational speed with an assumed effective diameter of ~650 mm gives: f = v / (π × d), so v = 8.20 × π × 0.65 ≈ **16.7 m/s**.
 That is one plausible interpretation; without knowing the physical system type, it cannot be confirmed.

 The 52.35 Hz and 47.27 Hz pair (5 Hz apart) are worth noting as a potential near-harmonic relationship.
 If the fundamental were ~24 Hz, these would sit near the 2nd harmonic.
-The 23.83 Hz peak supports this — **23.83 Hz, 47.27 Hz, and the vicinity of 52.35 Hz could represent a 1st/2nd harmonic series from a drivetrain or surface spatial frequency**, with the 52.35 Hz peak being independently excited by a structural mode that happens to align nearby.
+The 23.83 Hz peak supports this, **23.83 Hz, 47.27 Hz, and the vicinity of 52.35 Hz could represent a 1st/2nd harmonic series from a drivetrain or surface spatial frequency**, with the 52.35 Hz peak being independently excited by a structural mode that happens to align nearby.
 Without additional context about the physical system this can't be confirmed, but it's a testable hypothesis on the next recording.

 ---